A Beginners Guide to Lead Gen.

 It didn’t take long for the data to show the clear winner.
 By the time the A/B split testing was complete, they found out the final headline was generating 90% more leads then the aforementioned headlines.

 When it comes to headlines, you need to remember to not only use strong verbs, but you also have to focus on how long your headline is.
-Headlines that are too long tend to be easily forgotten or ignored.
+Headlines that are too short tend to be easily forgotten or ignored.
 And headlines that are too long may be overlooked and not fully read.

 Tip #3: Link Your Content